Jonnywrrn23/Shanty4Heim/README.md

-# Sea Shanty 2 Dance Mod
+# Sea Shanty 2 Sailing Mod

 Plays the iconic Sea Shanty 2 from RuneScape when you dance on a boat in Valheim!